BZIvanov/Learning-SpringBoot/1.SpringBootOverview/2.SpringBootAdditionalDependenciesDemo/README.md

 - `http://localhost:8080` - will return "Hello World"
 - `http://localhost:8080/employee` - will return "Iva lives in Sofia" based on the provided values

+## Server port

+If we provide `0` as port number, a random number will be provided as a port.

 ## Project configs

 Here is a list of how this project was configured in the Spring Initializr